“For coffee? Real coffee? Not instant?”

 “We’re camping, Zorie, not living in a dystopian nightmare.”

-Coffee is an important part of our daily ritual and while I am by no means addicted (but Karin-Marijke is, hence this topic being part of the Essential Series; for other essentials check out the bottom of the page), I like brewing it.
-Over the years we have adopted different styles of preparing our ‘cuppa joe’, depending on availability and gusto.
-Here is an overview of the path that led to our current preferred way.
+Coffee is an important part of our daily ritual and while I am by no means addicted (but Karin-Marijke is, hence this topic being part of the Essential Series).

-When we started our journey in 2003, minimalism, budget and keeping things simple prevailed over refined and sophisticated choices for the best quality.
-So, shockingly enough, I left my iconic hexagonal 9 cup Italian Moka pot (Espresso Maker) in my mom’s attic and we hit the road with a large pot of instant coffee.
+When we started our journey in 2003, minimalism, budget and keeping things simple prevailed over refined and sophisticated coffee-brewing methods for the best quality.
+So, shockingly enough, I left my iconic hexagonal 9-cup Italian Moka pot (Espresso Maker) in my mom’s attic and we hit the road with a large pot of instant coffee.
 I know, don’t remind me.